Welcome to the FUNdamentals Course Syllabus

 Course Description: Students begin by learning the history of drums, types of drums, proper technique, warm-ups, and basic note recognition.
 Next they execute counting and hand drumming patterns that later progress into sticking exercises.
 This evolution culminates in a specially designed music tablature that presents traditional music notation and corresponding sticking tables for three- and four-way independence exercises on the drum set.
 The specially designed ninety-six-page activity book is filled with photos, coloring pages, and cutouts that keep the lessons fun.
 The complementary hour-plus DVD provides an intimate one-on-one lesson.
 FUNdamentals is an attention-grabbing multimedia package that is a suitable curriculum for the individual student as well as the classroom.
 It can also serve as a lesson plan for private drum teachers who instruct younger students.
 (Note: This book has also been recognized as suitable material for beginning drummers of any age.)

-Step One: Video of Course Philosophy: This video provides the instructor with a general idea of how the course was developed and how it is executed: FUNdamentals Philosophy Overview.
-You can also view this video with your student to get him/her acclimated.
+Step One: Video of Course Introduction: This video provides the instructor with a general idea of what the course provides: Course Introduction.
+Watch with your student to get him/her acclimated.

 Step Two: Book Introduction: This step occurs when the instructor introduces the student to their book.
 Flip through the contents and briefly inform the student of what is to come.
 You can also use the Teaching Aid that is linked online as a PDF: A Step By Step Introduction for the Classroom.